AlextheYounga/vultron-js/README.md

 ## An Electron MVC for building desktop apps that makes sense
 #### [Electron](https://www.electronjs.org/) | [Vue3](https://v3.vuejs.org/) | [Knex](https://knexjs.org/) & [Bookshelf](https://bookshelfjs.org/) | [Tailwind](https://tailwindcss.com/)

-Vultron allows devs with an MVC background to jump right into making small-scale, non-enterprise desktop applications.
+Vultron allows devs with an MVC background to jump right into making self-contained, desktop applications.
 Vultron handles the esoteric parts of Electron for you.
 It also allows you to use SQL databases with Electron, all wrapped in a framework that feels more like Rails or Laravel.

 Databases are handled using [Knex](https://knexjs.org/) and [Bookshelf](https://bookshelfjs.org/), which can support Sqlite3, Mysql, and Postgres.